mcc-us/mcc-us.github.io.bkup/_posts/2024-01-11-chart-of-accounts.md

 | 700 – 799 | Taxes Paid | Profit & Loss |
 | 800 – 899 | Other Expenses | Profit & Loss |

+COA's should be printable and easy to reference bc it may be used often.
+Small businesses may have 250.